qq2mumucoord/qq2mumucoord.github.io/pages/to_do_list.md

 - Remind that there are speaking opportunities, in particular posters, for SQM and LHCp
 - Psi(2S) in Pb-Pb aiming for SQM?

+- List of MC productions from last year to now  (DEADLINE 15/07)

 Speaker for conferences:
 - ISMD2022, Scotland 31st July-5th August, deadline for abstract 15th May (https://indico.cern.ch/event/1015549/)
 - QCD2022, France, 4th-7th July, deadline for abstract 27th May (https://www.lupm.in2p3.fr/users/qcd/QCD22/Welcome.html)